antmicro/jetson-orin-baseboard/doc/source/getting_started.md

 ### 2. Power supply

 The Jetson Orin Baseboard supports three power supply scenarios:

 * USB-C port ([`J4`](#J4)) with charger supporting Power Delivery (PD) negotiation.
   That is the easiest and most recommended solution for starters.
   The boards produced and distributed by [CircuitHub](https://antmicro-hardware.circuithub.com) come with pre-configured on-board USB-C Power Delivery controller which enables power sink mode on `USB-C 0` port.
   If you have built the board from scratch, you need to [configure the USB-C Power Delivery controller](board_overview.md#usb-c-power-delivery-controller-configuration) as described in the Board Overview section.
-  You can use a typical smartphone or laptop USB-C charger rated for at least 45W.
+  You can use a typical smartphone or laptop USB-C charger utilizing Power Delivery protocol with support for 15V or 20V supply.

-* RJ45 ([`J6`](#J6)) Ethernet connector using a PoE injector or a PoE-capable Ethernet switch compliant with the IEEE 802.3bt standard and offering at least 40W of power budget.
+* RJ45 ([`J6`](#J6)) Ethernet connector using a PoE injector or a PoE-capable Ethernet switch compliant with the IEEE 802.3bt standard.

 * DC locking connector ([`J12`](#J12)) which accepts a 2-wire Molex Nano-Fit plug.
   You can use an off-the-shelf Nano-Fit Cable assembly (Molex/[451300203](https://www.molex.com/en-us/products/part-detail/451300203)) or build a custom one from a Nano-Fit receptacle (Molex/[1053071202](https://www.molex.com/en-us/products/part-detail/1053071202)) and pre-crimped wires (Molex/[797582130](https://www.molex.com/en-us/products/part-detail/797582130)).
-  The Jetson Orin Baseboard can be powered with a benchtop PSU or AC/DC wall adapter providing DC voltage in the 9-15 VDC (up to 20 V on revision >= 1.1.8) range with at least 30W.
+  The Jetson Orin Baseboard can be powered with a benchtop PSU or AC/DC wall adapter providing DC voltage in the 9-20 VDC (up to 15 V for revision <= 1.1.7) range.
   If you are using a DC locking connector - please observe the polarity marked in the render below.

+Power consumption of the device varies depending on the used SOM version, utilized peripherals and specific application.
+We recommend using minimum 30W rated power supply for Jetson Orin Nano series and minimum 45W for Jetson Orin NX series.

 :::{figure-md}
 ![](img/job_power_connection.png)